 contradicting inequality \eqref{eq-ineqbeta}.
-Therefore $\left\{u_n\right\}$ is uniformly bounded in a neighborhood of $C_i$ and the proof may follow the steps from Proposition \ref{prop-Aempty}.
+Thus, $\left\{u_n\right\}$ is uniformly bounded in a neighborhood of $C_i$ and the proof may follow the steps of Proposition \ref{prop-Aempty}.
 Therefore, the set $V\cap \Omega$ must be empty and the barrier argument from Theorem \ref{theo_existence} implies that $u$ takes the boundary values $f_i$ on $C_i.$